kube-rs/kube/README.md

 See [controller-rs](https://github.com/clux/controller-rs) for a full actix* example, with circleci, and kube yaml.

-NB: actix examples have not been updated to the async version of this library yet.
+NB: actix examples with futures are currently working with git/alpha dependencies.

 ## Api
 It's currently recommended to compile with the "openapi" feature if you want an easy experience with accurate native object representations: